trevrosen/attestation-demo/README.md

 ## Container Attestation

-Each container image pushed to GHCR includes a signed attestation that provides cryptographic proof of the build process.
+Each container image pushed to GHCR includes a attestation that provides cryptographic proof of the build process.
 The attestation is automatically generated and pushed by the GitHub Actions workflow and applies to both the `latest` and commit-specific tags.